Wizards can’t build on uplifting win, and a slow start leads to a 132-121 loss to Portland

 “They got their butts kicked last night by Milwaukee,” Beal said, “and they came in tonight with a different mind-set out the gate.”

 Yet another sloppy opening by the Wizards gave Portland license to glide.
 The Trail Blazers raced to a 40-19 lead near the end of the first quarter thanks to shoddy defense and seven turnovers by Washington.
-Westbrook and Beal got going later in the half, combining for 22 points and leading a much sharper offense — the Wizards shot 65 percent from the floor in the second quarter, and Beal didn’t miss from three — that didn’t commit a single turnover.
+Westbrook and Beal got going later in the half, combining for 22 points and leading a much sharper offense — the Wizards shot 65 percent from the field in the second quarter, and Beal didn’t miss from three — that didn’t commit a single turnover.

 More on the NBA: